gerbsec/G2/README.md

 Teamserver I think is done.

 Agent logic is done, just needs some commands so that its not useless.

-- Add global vars beacon
+Temserver updates:
-- Add global vars for listener info
+- Add beacon generation to team server

 Front end for operator needs to be made as well.

-G2 is a project for learning we are not responsible for usage.
+G2 is a project made for educational purposes.
+I are not responsible for usage.